mongodb-university/realm-template-apps/web-js/README.md

 [Bluehawk](https://github.com/mongodb-university/Bluehawk/) to generate the apps based on special comments in the code.

-To generate all of the artifact projects, run the following:
+To generate all of the artifact projects, run the following commands in your shell from the `web-js` project root:

 ```shell
 npm run generate:prod